Wildcats get to work, roll past Blue Devils

 Mission accomplished.

-An offensive which hadn’t celebrated a touchdown in nine quarters scored three of them in the first half of a 23-3 victory over Davenport Central.
+An offense which hadn’t celebrated a touchdown in nine quarters scored three of them in the first half of a 23-3 victory over Davenport Central.

 North didn’t exactly get off to the start it was looking for, turning the ball over on a fumble on the second snap of the game.